-Our ongoing review process will continue to monitor the outputs from the various reporting mechanisms that are in place.
+Our ongoing review process will continue to monitor the outputs from the various reporting mechanisms that are in place including our Speak Up program.
 We will use those reports to assess, update and modify our program so that its effectiveness is continually strengthened, and it remains relevant and fit for purpose.